inf112-v20/DVD-Project-Blue/deliverables/ObligatoriskOppgave4.md

 though the player could not play through a LAN, we have learned a lot and the written code has not been for nothing.
 This is something we will take with us in future game development projects.
 Furthermore, the elements on the board interacts with the player on the board.
 This is essential in order to create a complete game.
-There are now communication between the user, controllers, cards and players of the game.
+There are now communication between the user, cards and players and elements on the board in the game.
+This was heavily prioritized, and deemed necessary to implement before the start on AI and LAN could start.

  In this delivery we have prioritized to complete the ability to play against other, and consider this as part of the MVP.
 A complete game should have this option and it’s the main reason for the MVP consideration.